-As of March 31, 2010, we had an outstanding warrant to purchase 283,786 shares of Class B common stock.
-This warrant contains a "net exercise provision."
-This provision allows the holder to exercise the warrant for a lesser number of shares of Class B common stock in lieu of paying cash.
-The number of shares that would be issued in this case would be based upon the market price of the
+As of March 31, 2010, after giving effect to the full exercise at the closing of this offering of a warrant to purchase 283,786 shares in order to sell the underlying shares of Class A common stock in this offering, we had an outstanding unvested warrant to purchase 4,283,456 shares of Class B common stock.

-Class B common stock at the time of the net exercise.
-Because this warrant has been held for at least one year, any shares of Class B common stock issued upon net exercise of this warrant could be publicly sold under Rule 144 following completion of this offering.
-After the lock-up and market standoff agreements described above expire, an unvested warrant to purchase up to 4,283,456 shares of our Class B common stock, which also contains a net exercise provision, will have been outstanding for at least one year, and any shares of Class B common stock issued upon net exercise of that warrant could be publicly sold under Rule 144.
 This warrant vests and becomes exercisable only upon achievement of certain performance goals.
 See "Description of Capital Stock - Warrants."
+In addition, this warrant contains a "net exercise provision."
+This provision allows the holder to exercise the warrant for a lesser number of shares of Class B common stock in lieu of paying cash.
+The number of shares that would be issued in this case would be based upon the market price of the Class B common stock at the time of the net exercise.
+Because this warrant has been held for at least one year, any shares of Class B common stock issued upon net exercise of this warrant could be publicly sold under Rule 144 following expiration of the lock-up and market standoff agreements described above.